DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑A. Create IAM policies that include the required permissions.
 Include the aws:PrincipalTag condition key.

 - ##### 🔑🤫B. Create permission sets.
-Attach an inline policy that includes the required permissions and uses the aws:PrincipalTag condition key to scope the permissions.
+Attach an inline policy that includes the required permissions and uses the <mark>aws:PrincipalTag condition key</mark> to scope the permissions.

 - ##### 🔑🤫C. Create a group in the IdP.
 Place users in the group.
 Assign the group to accounts and the permission sets in IAM Identity Center.